tomjnunez/task_manager_redux/README.md

 The first two lines of this file allow all of your gems to be required.
 Then, we change the load path so that everything inside of our `app` folder (we haven't created it yet) can be required.
 Next, we require a file called `task_manager_app` that will be inside of our `controllers` folder.
 Finally, we call the run method and specify that our app is called TaskManagerApp.

 Run `bundle install` from the command line.
+This will install the contents of your `Gemfile` so that you (and others in the future) can use them throughout your project.

 ## Project Folder Structure